What is a plunge router?

 What to improve on plunge routers

-- Plunge routers are not affordable as compared to a fixed base router.
+- Plunge routers are not affordable as compared to fixed-base routers.
 However, the price range is worth the versatility of the tool.

 - Plunge routers are ideal for professional users since they have to move the router whenever there is a cut.
-As long as you have the money to pay for the router, you might go for it regardless of the labor involved.
+You might go for it regardless of the labor involved if you have the money to pay for the router.

 - Plunge routers are not ideal for beginners since they require experience and skill for operation.
 The knowledge evolves around cutting and depth.